Mikeojie/Micheal-s/README.md

 - 👋 Hi, I’m @Micheal
 - 👀 I’m interested in machine learning/ AI
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Data modelling
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me okojiemicheal070@gmail.com

 <!---
 m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.